GaProgMan/OwaspHeaders.Core/docs/Configutation.md

 app.UseSecureHeadersMiddleware();
 ```

 This will use the default configuration for the OwaspHeaders.Core middleware.
-The method (found in `/src/Extensions/SecureHeadersMiddlewareExtensions.cs`) looks like this:
+The method looks like this:

 ```csharp
 public static SecureHeadersMiddlewareConfiguration BuildDefaultConfiguration()